 Doss's incredible bravery also put him in the history books as the first conscientious objector to be awarded the Congressional Medal of Honor, the U.S.'s highest military citation.
-And his unbelievable tale of pacifist brass ballsery will soon be appearing on big screens everywhere, in the movie Hacksaw Ridge.
+And his unbelievable tale of pacifist brass ballsery appeared on big screens everywhere in the movie Hacksaw Ridge.

 You might think Doss was a fluke, but since his demonstration of Rambo-meets-Gandhi courage in battle, two other American pacifists also earned the Medal of Honor after him.
 Both of them served as medics, too, proving that courage lies in the service, not the slaying.
 Check out their Medal of Honor citations below:

 Paul Rusesabagina, Hotel Manager vs. Murdering HordePhoto: US Embassy Sweden / via Wikimedia